-- 1.12 Early engagement on the draft document took place with Ward Members, East Grinstead Town Council, East Grinstead Society and East Grinstead Business Association. - 1.13 The draft document is now subject to a formal six week period of public consultation between 17th June and July 2019 with statutory consultees and the local community. - 1.14 An exhibition in East Grinstead Is taking place at East Grinstead Library within the 6 week period.
-Following consultation, there will be a review of the feedback received and, where appropriate, changes will be made to the Appraisal document.
-The Appraisal will then be adopted by the Council as a material consideration in the determination of planning applications.
+- 1.14 Early engagement on the draft document took place with Ward Members, East Grinstead Town Council, East Grinstead Society and East Grinstead Business Association. - 1.15 The draft document was subject to a formal six week period of public consultation between 17th June and July 2019 with statutory consultees and the local community. - 1.16 An exhibition and public meeting took place at East Grinstead Library within the 6 week period.
+Following consultation, a review of the feedback was carried out, and where appropriate, changes will be made to the Appraisal document.
+The Appraisal was adopted by the Council as a material consideration in the determination of listed building consent and planning applications in the Conservation Area.